Chloejay/anti-tldr/README.md

 <h4>24-02-2020</h4>
 <hr>
 <ul>
-<li><a href='http://michal.karzynski.pl/blog/2019/05/26/python-project-maturity-checklist/'>Python project maturity checklist</a> This is article is written by Michał Karzyński, who gives a typical checklist how to turn Python script into a fully fledged open-source project.
+<li><a href='http://michal.karzynski.pl/blog/2019/05/26/python-project-maturity-checklist/'>Python project maturity checklist</a> This article is written by Michał Karzyński, who gives a typical checklist how to turn Python script into a fully fledged open-source project.
 It covers step-to-step guide how to use setuptools, Black, pre-commit etc.
 </li>
 <li><a href='https://ep2019.europython.eu/talks/ZJ7mNEK-the-soul-of-the-beast/'>The soul of the beast, Everything about Python's grammar</a> Hacking the grammar, the talk can be found on this <a href='https://www.youtube.com/watch?v=avLK67SHeAs'>link</a>.
 </li>